MarkoSimka/Poke/README.md

 Contributions to this project are welcome.
 Feel free to open issues or pull requests to suggest improvements or report bugs.

-##  License

-This project is licensed under the MIT License.

-Thank you for choosing "Poke".
-We hope this application serves as a valuable resource for your chat application development needs.
-If you have any questions or need further assistance, please don't hesitate to reach out.

 Happy coding!